nelli369/Data_Scraping/README.md

 5. URL to book picture,
 6. In stock or not.
 Note: cleaning data (e.g. removing British pound sign from price etc.) is not required, yet highly encouraged (at least trials).
-Using functions and classes is optional yet highly encourag
+Using functions and classes is optional yet highly encouraged